 The purchase price of renewable energy has a significant impact on the gross margin that Fastned realises with the sale of energy to its customers.
-For its stations in the Netherlands, Belgium and Germany, Fastned purchases its electricity directly on the wholesale market to ensure the lowest average price.
-For its stations in the United Kingdom, France and Switzerland, Fastned currently does not have this possibility and has fixed price electricity contracts instead.
+For its stations in all markets except the United Kingdom, Fastned purchases its electricity directly on the wholesale market to ensure the lowest average price.
+For the Netherlands, Fastned has also concluded multiple power purchase agreements (PPAs) with renewable energy producers, allowing Fastned to purchase electricity at a fixed price.
+The PPAs vary in term from 8 years to 15 years.
+For 2025, Fastned expects to be able to cover 35-40% of its volume in the Netherlands with these PPAs.
+This reduces the exposure to the volatility of the energy market and allows Fastned to offer customers stable prices.
+For the United Kingdom, Fastned has a fixed price electricity contract in place.
 The price of electricity on the wholesale market can vary greatly during the day depending on the available amount of renewable energy, in particular solar energy.
 Most customers charge at Fastned in the afternoon; at that time, due to abundant solar energy, the electricity price on the market is often low or negative in spring and summer.
-The wholesale energy price is also expected to decline (on average) based on the Endex future market prices from 2024 to 2027.
+The wholesale energy price is also expected to decline (on average) based on the Endex future market prices from 2025 to 2028.
 However, this remains a market expectation that could change as a result of unexpected changes in in global or domestic economic and (geo)political conditions ("- Changes in global or domestic economic and (geo)political conditions could have an adverse effect on Fastned's growth, revenues and financial position resulting in increased losses, negatively impacting Fastned's business, growth and financial condition).
 In 2022 at the end of summer, we have seen relatively high market prices due to the energy crises.
 During this period, Fastned was able to increase its prices for its customers and thus pass on the higher electricity prices.
 However, an increase in the price of renewable electricity, e.g. because of an energy crisis, could have a negative impact on Fastned's profit margins if these increased costs cannot be passed on to the customers.
-If Fastned's competitors have hedged against higher prices and/or are able to absorb a lower margin due to their large financial resources, Fastned may not be able to increase its prices leading to a lower gross margin, or if Fastned does increase its prices, this may lead to lower sales volumes.
+If Fastned's competitors have hedged (for a larger part) against higher prices and/or are able to absorb a lower margin due to their large financial resources, Fastned may not be able to increase its prices leading to a lower gross margin, or if Fastned does increase its prices, this may lead to lower sales volumes.
 Price increases of renewable electricity may therefore have a material adverse effect on Fastned's business, results of operations, financial condition and prospects.